Informed Consent: NCLEX-RN

 - The client's right to refuse a proposed treatment or procedure

-The physician, or other licensed independent provider, the nurse and the client have roles and responsibilities in terms of informed consent.
+The physician, or other licensed independent providers, the nurse and the client have roles and responsibilities in terms of informed consent.

 The nurse is responsible and accountable for the verification of and witnessing that the patient or the legal representative has signed the consent document in their presence and that the patient, or the legal representative, is of legal age and competent to provide consent.
 They also confirm that the patient has sufficient knowledge to make a knowledgeable decision.